PeterTheobald/KeyboardFrequencies/README.md

 ```
 Leave it running for at least a week.
 When you're ready, kill it w Control-C or Control-Break or just kill the window.
 Then send me the key_counts.json for collating.
 It might be helpful if you also told me if you are using VSCode, Vim, Emacs or something else for text editing.
 I can do separate analysis for users of each editor.

+## Todo:
+- Record unigrams, bigrams and trigrams.
+The data file will be much bigger, so move from dumping a json file to updating a SQLite database.
+- Reach out to keyboard layout analysis program maintainers and ask them to add the ability to read a unigram,bigram,trigram data file instead of consuming a text corpus (obviously I can't ask people to send me their actual text instead of just counts)
+- Write a tool to consolidate multiple people's data files into one large data file.
+Do this to make one huge data file, and one for people using different editors (VSCode, vim, emacs, etc).